Skalyaeve/Rainfall/level00/README.md

 ```

-- A binary has been left for us, It belongs to the user of the next level.
+- A binary has been left for us, it belongs to the user of the next level.
 Additionally, [the setuid and setgid permission bits](https://en.wikipedia.org/wiki/Setuid) are set.
 Thus, this binary is executed with the privileges of user level1.
 Let's take a closer look at this binary using [GDB](https://en.wikipedia.org/wiki/GNU_Debugger).
 ```